sangeetsatpathy/Foothill-CS2B-Intermediate-in-CPP/Assignment5/README.md

 8. Concatenation operator which can handle either a MyString object or a c-string on either side of the operator.

 9. += operator that combines both concatenation and assignment.

+## Assignment 8 Part 2
+Wrote a recursive function named isAPalindrome that takes a single MyString argument and two arguments that are bounds on MyString indices.
+The function examines the part of the argument between the two bounds (including the bounds) and return true if this part of the argument is a palindrome, false if it is not a palindrome.